mikechambers/dcli/README.md

 To get started, download the release (or compile from source), and place the executables somewhere within your path so you can call them from anywhere.
 Doing this will make it easy to call from anywhere on your system and from other sciprts.

 If you are running on Mac, make sure to [read this article](https://github.com/mikechambers/dcli/wiki/Running-dcli-tools-on-Mac-OS-X) to ensure everything will run correctly.

+In general, there are 3 steps to take before you can begin getting data:
+1. Download the manifest (dclim)
+2. Get your member and character ids (dclis, dclic)
+3. Sync your data (dclias)

 ### Download the manifest